pyccel.ast.cwrapper module#

 The original interface which would be printed in C.

-- property type_check_func#
+- property type_check_funcView on GitHub#

 The function which determines the types which were passed to the Interface.